-Besides the above Jackknife and bootstrap tests, we also used the sign test ( $S_1$ , $S_2$ ), reduction of error (RE) and product mean (t) (Fritts, 1991) to verify the precision and reliability of our reconstructions.
+Besides the above Jackknife and bootstrap tests, we also use the sign test ( $S_1$ , $S_2$ ), reduction of error (RE) and product mean (t) (Fritts, 1991) to verify the precision and reliability of our reconstructions.
 Table 4 shows the statistical characteristics of the reconstructions.
-For the precipitation of February to early July in WD, in general, the items in table 4 indicate that the $R{27E}$ reconstructed data track the independent observation quite well from 1961 to 1990.
-Only the sign test $S_1$ (n= 21) does not reach the 99% confidence level (B= 23), but still is significant at the 95% level (A-21).
-Thus, the $R{27E}$ reconstruction confidently contains useful paleoclimatic information.
+For the precipitation of February to early July in WD, in general, the items in table 4 indicate that the $R{27E}$ reconstructed data track the independent observation quite well fiom 1961 to 1990.
+Only the sign test $S_1$ (n= 21) does not reach the

+99% confidence level (B= 23), but at the 95% level (A=21).
+Thus, the R27E reconstruction surely contains useful information.